Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/02/adding-an-ncover-target-to-msbuild-to-get-code-coverage.md

 </Target>
 ```

-The end result is that you can browse “http://buildmachine/CoverageReports/” where “buildmachine” is the relevant machine name, and you’ll get the full NCover summary and detail in HTML format.
+The end result is that you can browse "http://buildmachine/CoverageReports/" where "buildmachine" is the relevant machine name, and you'll get the full NCover summary and detail in HTML format.

 ## Notes on errors

-You may come across the error “No data was collected”, usually accompanied by “NCover.Console is returning exit code #20000”.
+You may come across the error "No data was collected", usually accompanied by "NCover.Console is returning exit code #20000".
 This can be resolved by following the [instructions on the official NCover website](http://www.ncover.com/lt/no-data).